The Perfect Pitch

 Now you’ve got their attention!

-Summing up, that’s three P’s: prepare the environment as much as you can, prioritise your message so that you’re focused and be present so that you’re projecting power and confidence.
+In summary, there are three Ps to help you speak publicly: prepare the environment as much as you can, prioritise your message so that you’re focused, and be present to project power and confidence.

 And when you end, remember to thank your audience for their gracious attention!
 Thank you for reading this article; I’d love to read and respond to your thoughts.